dosipod/SrWiki/Digital-Microphone-Hookup.md

 In older releases, you need to change pins used by defining `I2S_WS`, `I2S_SD`, and `I2S_SCK` in your PlatformIO config, or by editing the values in audio_reactive.h.

-In addition to I2S microphones, there are solutions availeable for line-in via I2S.
+In addition to I2S microphones, there are solutions available for line-in via I2S.
 We already have driver support for Boards/Shields with "es7243" chip, and we're investigating "es8388".

 Other I2S ADC (analog-to-digital-converter) devices and microphones that have a [standard I2S interface](https://en.m.wikipedia.org/wiki/I%C2%B2S) may already work with WLED-SR, by using one of the I2S "Generic" drivers (`Generic I2S`, `Generic I2S PDM`, or `Generic I2S with Mclk`).
 It is important however that sound input comes on the **LEFT audio channel**.
 Please keep in mind that this is a spare-time open source project - we do our best to make generic drivers but we cannot test with all available devices.